programminGuy/HumanDetectionAndCounterSystem/README.md

-# Human Detection And Counter System
+# Human Detection And Counter System Using YOLO

 How to run:
   1) Download YOLO weigt file from https://pjreddie.com/darknet/yolo/